abobco/Catatonia/README.md

  ```
  npm install
  ```
  You can use the [webpack dev server](https://webpack.js.org/configuration/dev-server/) to automatically update your development build every time you save a change.
-Launch it in your terminal via `npm`:
+Launch it from your terminal via `npm`:
  ```
  npm run start
  ```